digitalocean/vmtop/readme.md

 # KVM trace stats

+Collection of ad-hoc tools for monitoring various performance aspects of KVM.
+The tools are in varied state of maintenance, feel free to reach out if you have questions or suggestions for improvements.

+## steal.py

+Monitor load and steal for qemu VMs, various filtering capabilities.

+## guesttime.bt

+`bpftrace` tool to check statistically how long a vCPU spends inside the guest when it is scheduled in.

+## Core-scheduling and KVM

+The `core-sched-stats.py` script allows to ensure that the core scheduling feature works properly and account the time spent by a vCPU in various scheduling mode (co-scheduled with idle, with a compatible task or a foreign task).

 Those script work with perf trace recorded like that:
 ```
 sudo perf record -e kvm:kvm_entry -e kvm:kvm_exit -e sched:sched_switch -e sched:sched_waking -o perf.data -a sleep 60